Bucknell offers merit scholarships for applicants with extraordinary talents in the arts.

 At Bucknell we'll take you on an incredible journey through creative invention, cultural analysis, critical inquiry and visual imagination to help you figure it out.

 In studio art, you'll get an intensive one-on-one education in painting, sculpture, photography, printmaking, graphic design, multimedia, and video and performance art.
-Art history explores art from prehistory to the present through the Rothschild-Johnson NYC Art Weekend and culminating with the Intercollegiate Art History Symposium.
+Art history explores art from prehistory to the present through classes and unique experiences like the Rothschild-Johnson NYC Art Weekend.
+The annual Intercollegiate Art History Symposium allows students to showcase their work in a professional setting.

-Students at all levels exhibit their works of art each spring at the Annual Student Art Show in the Samek Art Gallery.
+Senior students exhibit their works of art each spring at the Annual Student Art Show in the Samek Art Gallery.
+All students can exhibit their work at the annual Fall Open House.

 The University offers Art Merit Scholarships to support emerging artists on campus.